MiniFate/MiniFate/chapters/02-game-creation.md

 Aspect that describes broadly who the PC is and why they are unique, exciting people that we care about.
 Some example Concepts are: \aspect{Backwater Farm Boy Looking to Join The Academy}, \aspect{Rightful King of Gondor}, or
-\aspect{Master Swordsmen Looking to Avenge His Father}.
+\aspect{Master Swordsman Looking to Avenge His Father}.

 Your Concept is the thing you would tell someone first when they ask "Who are you playing?".
 It helps to keep in mind what sort of story hooks would be